 1. Always be calm and cool.
 [Don’t give the police any reason to act aggressively; they do have a very dangerous job and if they feel threatened they are more likely to act aggressively].

 2. You [always] have the right to remain silent.
-[The best way to assert this right, especially if the police insist on questioning you is by asserting your Sixth Amendment right to legal council and KEEP YOUR MOUTH SHUT until your lawyer advises you otherwise].
+[The best way to assert this right, especially if the police insist on questioning you is by asserting your Sixth Amendment right to legal counsel and KEEP YOUR MOUTH SHUT until your lawyer advises you otherwise].

 3. You have the right to refuse searches.
 [Assert this right by calmly and politely telling the police officer “I don’t consent to searches”].